Chiang Mai: History

 Mangrai founded Chiang Mai in 1294 or 1296 on a site that the Lawa people called Wiang Nopburi.

-Chiang Mai succeeded Chiang Rai as the capital of Lan Na.
-Pha Yu enlarged and fortified the city, and built Wat Phra Singh in honor of his father Kham Fu.
-The ruler was known as the chao.
-The city was surrounded by a moat and a defensive wall since nearby Taungoo Dynasty of the Bamar people was a constant threat, as were the armies of the Mongol Empire, which decades earlier had conquered most of Yunnan, China, and in 1292 overran the bordering Dai kingdom of Chiang Hung.

-With the decline of Lan Na, the city lost importance and was occupied by the Taungoo in 1556.
-Chiang Mai formally became part of the Thonburi Kingdom in 1774 by an agreement with Chao Kavila, after the Thonburi king Taksin helped drive out the Taungoo Bamar.
-Subsequent Taungoo counterattack led to Chiang Mai's abandonment between 1776 and 1791.
-Lampang then served as the capital of what remained of Lan Na.
-Chiang Mai then slowly grew in cultural, trading, and economic importance to its current status as the unofficial capital of Northern Thailand.
+The city succeeded Chiang Rai as the capital of Lan Na.
+Pha Yu enlarged and fortified it and built Wat Phra Singh in honor of his father, Kham Fu.
+With the decline of Lan Na, Chiang Mai lost importance and was occupied by the Taungoo in 1556.
+It formally became part of the Thonburi Kingdom in 1774, by an agreement with Chao Kavila, after the Thonburi king Taksin helped drive out the Taungoo Bamar.
+Subsequent Taungoo counterattacks led to Chiang Mai's abandonment between 1776 and 1791;

-Chiang Mai has improved its government and raised its status as a "province" since 1933 until the present.

-The modern municipality dates to a sanitary district (sukhaphiban) that was created in 1915.
-It was upgraded to a city municipality (thesaban nakhon) on 29 March 1935.
+The modern municipality dates to a sanitary district (sukhaphiban) that was created in 1915; it was upgraded to a city municipality (thesaban nakhon) on 29 March 1935.
 First covering just 17.5 km2, the city was enlarged to 40.2 km2 on 5 April 1983.

-In May 2006 Chiang Mai was the site of the Chiang Mai Initiative, concluded between the Association of Southeast Asian Nations and the "ASEAN+3" countries, (China, Japan, and South Korea).
+In May 2006 Chiang Mai was the site of the Chiang Mai Initiative, concluded between ASEAN and the "ASEAN+3" countries, (China, Japan, and South Korea).
 Chiang Mai was one of three Thai cities contending for Thailand's bid to host the World Expo 2020.
-Ayutthaya was ultimately chosen by the Thai Parliament to register for the international competition.
+Ayutthaya was ultimately chosen by the Thai parliament to register for the international competition.

-In early December 2017, Chiang Mai was awarded the UNESCO title of Creative City.
-In 2015, Chiang Mai was on the tentative list for UNESCO World Heritage inscription.
-Chiang Mai was one of two tourist destinations in Thailand on TripAdvisor's 2014 list of "25 Best Destinations in the World", where it stands at number 24.
+Chiang Mai was one of two tourist destinations in Thailand on TripAdvisor's 2014 list of "25 Best Destinations in the World", where it stood at number 24.
+Chiang Mai is also the place where the new idol group CGM48 was founded.